How to Show Off Your Garden Flowers Using Vintage Thrift Store Finds

 You’ll see how I use these vintage finds not only as creative container ideas for flowers but also as fun yard art and props throughout the garden.

 To prevent the wood of the barrel from rotting, we built a stand inside with a round top, leaving about 12″ for dirt.
 Holes were drilled at the bottom of the barrel and the stand for drainage.
-An oil-based Varathane sealant was applied to the inside before adding dirt in order to protect the wood from rotting.
+An oil-based Varathane sealant was applied to the inside before adding dirt to protect the wood from rotting.

 SHOP VINTAGE BARRELS